linker3000/Z80-Board/README.md

 # Bonus Programs

+BUNNY

+ASCII bunny (well, 'Rabbit' now)

+ELIZA

+Early AI - Let Eliza sort out your troubles (not to be taken seriously)

+MAZE

+Draws an ASCII maze (eventually, for big ones!)

+NKLED2

+If you implement the simple I/O port, this program controls the LEDs.
+Written for Turbo Pascal 3 on CP/M. Compiled program and source code provided.

+SNAKEnnn.COM

+This is a snake/maze game.
+The original source code was written by Karl A. Brokstad (www.Z80.no) and used with permission.
+This is a work in progress so don't expect perfection!

 SUPER STARTREK

 Modified to work on Microsoft Z80 BASIC Ver 4.7b (which boots from ROM).
 The classic SUPER STARTREK from 1978.
 The main changes were to restrict line lengths and/or split long lines into multiples, re-writing the conditional statements accordingly, and to remove the print-formatting 'USING' command, which is not supported.